 Why does the grass around obstacles not get cut when the grass is cut.

-On some grassed areas our mowers aren’t able to cut close enough to trees and bases of obstacles so we apply an approved herbicide around trees and obstacles, usually twice each year.
-In some cases, depending on the weather, the effect of the herbicide does not last as long as usual so we may do some strimming as well.
+On some grassed areas the mowers aren’t able to cut close enough to trees and bases of obstacles so an approved herbicide is applied around trees and obstacles, usually twice each year.
+In some cases, depending on the weather, the effect of the herbicide does not last as long as usual so some strimming is done as well.
 We try not to strim round the base of trees too much as it can damage the bark and even kill the tree in some cases.

 When the daffodils are finished they are left to look untidy, why?